-For Brunch, Bistro By Liz (very affordable, lots of tables, and a free mimosa or ceaser with your burnch purchase), Robie Street Diner (all day breakfast), Coastal Cafe (heads up there’s always a wait on weekends and they close at 2), and Edna.
+For Brunch, Bistro By Liz (very affordable, lots of tables, and a complimentary mimosa or ceaser with your brunch purchase), Robie Street Diner (all day breakfast), Coastal Cafe (heads up there’s always a wait on weekends and they close at 2), and Edna.
 I love Edna, so if you need a buddy I’m totally game.

 Lunch: Rinaldo’s (their hero sandwiches are so good, as well as their pizza), Pete’s (especially if you like fresh smoothies or juice, fresh salads or sandwiches), Indochine (get the fusion salad I promise you won’t be disappointed).

 Coffee: The Old Apothecary (very cool inside also they sell chocolate stuffed croissants), Steve-o-renos, Wired Monk (for matcha), and Weird Harbour (great for insta pics), Cabin Coffee is so cozy and they also make a great cafe mocha (and they will make it with almond milk if you ask).
 My fave fave fave coffee is definitely from Java Blend, you won’t get a better cappuccino.
 Looking for a place to work perhaps visit Sine or Cafe Lara.
 And best late visit Cafe Good Luck in Dartmouth.

-Delicious Treats: Taiyaki 52 (ice cream) French Fix (macarons), LF Bakery, Two If By Sea, The Middle Spoon (only focuses on desserts and drinks they also have a huge list of dessert “adult” beverages here too), Freak Lunch Box is funky little candy store with lots of vintage candies from when we were kids lol
+Delicious Treats: Taiyaki 52 (ice cream) French Fix (macrons), LF Bakery, DeeDee’s Ice Cream (also have great burritos) The Middle Spoon (only focuses on desserts and drinks they also have a huge list of dessert “adult” beverages here too), Freak Lunch Box is funky little candy store with lots of vintage candies from when we were kids lol

 WHERE TO SHOP